 Ramer is a graduate of Princeton University and received his law degree from Harvard.

-He is married to Madeline and they have four children: Gregg, Marc, Neal and Alexandra and six grandchildren: Jacob, Mayah, Ezra, Rafaela, Eli, and Simon.
+He is married to Madeline and has four children: Gregg, Marc, Neal and Alexandra and seven grandchildren: Jacob, Mayah, Ezra, Rafaela, Eli, Simon, and Ava.